secureCodeBox/documentation/blog/2020-10-16-release-of-securecodebox-version-2.md

 The big changes we did in the architecture of _secureCodeBox_ we we will discuss in a later post.
 For now I'll give you only a brief outline of the hottest key features:

 - **Kubernetes bases orchestration of scans**: This means that we do not need the whole engine known from version 1.
-- **No UI anymore**: In consequence this means without the engine there is also no web UI anymore.
+- **No UI anymore**: In consequence, this means without the engine there is also no web UI anymore.
 - **Cascading scans**: Now it is possible to feed the result of a scan into subsequent scans.
 - **Resource consumption**: Massive reduction of consumed CPU and RAM because scanners only run when they scan.
 - **Stability and scalability**: At [iteratec](https://www.iteratec.com) we run approximately a thousand scans a day against our infrastructure 😍